tupacmoche/NYU-Intro-to-Python-Summer-2018/Admin/class_outline.md

 We'll get started writing code in python in this class and spend time in the command line getting to know that interface.
 We'll

+- Advice on Learning How to Code
 - Introduce homework assignment 1
+- What is Programming?
 - Command line basics
 - Command line activity
 - Pair programming introduction
+- What is Python?
 - Our first program
 - Running our first program